FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Experiments

 \subsubsection{Effect of Frequency Spatial Fusion (FSF) block}

+We propose a novel encoding module called the Frequency Spatial Fusion module, which utilizes frequency domain components and geometric structural information.
+In this section, we present a deep analysis of FSF module.

+\textbf{Analysis on Frequency Selection Module~(FSM)} In Sect.~\ref{sec:fsm}, we apply a confidence map that comes from a combined feature map on amplitude and phase respectively to enhance the effectiveness of utilizing two related properties.
+In Table~\ref{table:ablationstudy}~(left), each variant of FSM is followed by: (i) $1^\text{st}$ row~(w/ Single Cm) indicates that adopts only one confidence map for both amplitude and phase and (ii) $2^\text{nd}$ row~(w/o Fusion Cm) denotes that performs a confidence map in terms of each property without the fusion stage.
+We observe that the proposed combined confidence map leveraging each strongly correlated property, amplitude, and phase, brings a performance gain in all metrics.

+\textbf{Visualization of selected frequency bands} We also provide the visualization of features obtained from the Frequency Selection Module~(FSM).
+To visualize the frequency domain feature, we select the top 30 channels extracted from FSM that exhibit the highest correlation with the content.
+Then, we apply a channel-wise average pooling to the obtained feature map.
+Additionally, to obtain the spatial domain feature map, we apply the inverse Fourier transform using the acquired frequency and phase features.
+As shown in the Fig.~\ref{fig:review_2}, we observe that features extracted from the early layers capture information with regard to the entire content.
+On the other hand, features from the final layer emphasize highly moiré-correlated frequency bands, indicating that our proposed FSM plays a crucial role in disentangling moiré patterns from the original contents in the frequency domain.

-We propose a novel encoding module called the Frequency Spatial Fusion module, which utilizes frequency domain components.
-To further demonstrate the effectiveness of our FSF module, we replace it with existing frequency-based encoding modules: FFC~\cite{chi2020fast} and DeepRFT~\cite{mao2021deep}, which directly use the frequency components instead of dealing with amplitude and phase components separately.
-As shown in Table~\ref{table:ablationstudy} (right), our proposed module outperforms the other approaches in all metrics.
-Note that we only use a single frame for all models.
+\textbf{Effect of Frequency Spatial Fusion~(FSF)} To further demonstrate the effectiveness of our FSF module, we replace it with existing frequency-based encoding modules: FFC~\citep{chi2020fast} and DeepRFT~\citep{mao2021deep}, which directly use the frequency components with spatial domain features instead of dealing with amplitude and phase components separately.
+As shown in Table~\ref{table:ablationstudy} (right), we report the results over multi-frame experiments and number of the parameters.
+Although our full architecture has more parameters than others, it is clear that amplitude and phase properties lead to performance gain on demoiré through comparison with Model 3 and Model 4 in Table~\ref{table:ablation-module} rather than directly using frequency feature.